brian6484/CSKnowledge/Misc/Kafka/Cases we dont use Kafka.md

-# Why NO Kafka for Read Path - Deep Dive
-it all depends on whether this operation is synchronous/asynchronous.
+**It all depends on whether this operation is synchronous/asynchronous.**

 ## The Fundamental Difference